cscorley/dissertation/chapters/5_discussion/1_flt.md

 distinct comparisons.
 First, I compare a batch TM-based FLT trained on the changesets of a project's history to one trained on the snapshot of source code entities.
 Second, I compare a batch TM-based FLT trained on changesets to a online TM-based FLT trained on the same changesets over time.
-My results are mixed between the research questions, hence I end up with four possible situations; I will now discuss each of these situations in detail.
+The results are mixed between the research questions, hence I end up with four possible situations; I will now discuss each of these situations in detail.